[A Psalm] of David.

 “Lord, who is like unto thee”: This had become a canonized expression of awe at the uniqueness of Israel’s great God (compare Exodus 15:11; Micah 7:18).

 David is saying that everything within me praises God, who delivered me from my enemies who were much stronger physically than me.
-The Lord cares for those who are weaker and the poor.
+The Lord cares for those who are weak and poor.

 Verses 11-14: A strong contrast is drawn between the psalmist’s attitude about the covenant agreement and that of his treaty partner.